 Robert Louis Stevenson 1850-1894

-Ever since he was a small child growing up in Edinburgh, Stevenson had been plagued by ill health, tuberculosis leading to an unusually thin and frail demeanour in the adult man.
+Ever since he was a child, growing up in Edinburgh, Stevenson had been plagued by ill health.
+Tuberculosis led the adult man to have an unusually thin and frail demeanour.
 But his character was always strong.
-He refused to succumb to the sedentary life of an invalid, and ironically his illness contributed to his career as a writer, for had his constitution been more robust he may well have followed his father's profession which was that of an engineer.
-When such work proved to be too onerous Stevenson attempted to study law, but finding his temperament unsuited to that particular calling he decided to follow his true inclination - which was to be a writer.
+He refused to succumb to the sedentary life of an invalid and, ironically, his illness may well have contributed to his future career as a writer.

 Fanny Osbourne at the time of her first meeting with Robert Louis Stevenson